MickaelWalter/wp-json-scraper/doc/Interactive.md

 Example 2 : display the page with the ID 42 and export it in a JSON file, don't use the cache

     fetch page 42 --no-cache

+### search

+Looks for data based on the specified keywords.
+This command doesn't use the cache and systematically uses the WordPress API to do searches.
+One or several object types may be provided to narrow the search scope.

+Example 1: look for keyword test in all object types

+    search test

+Example 2: look for keyword foo in posts and pages

+    search --type post --type page foo

+Example 3: --limit and --start also work for search results

+    search --limit 5 --start 4 bar